Skip to main content

 The launch will feature keynote presentations, research overviews, and open discussion, followed by a drinks reception.

 Please note that admission is free, but registration is required.
 This is a hybrid event.
-Please register for in-person attendance, or register to join this event online.
+Please register using the red button on the right-hand side for in-person attendance, or register to join this event online.

 See more information about the project